At the Edge of Criticality: Markov Chains with Asymptotically Zero Drift: Cram er--Lundberg risk processes with level-dependent premium rate

 for some decreasing integrable $p_1(x)$, it suffices to show that

 and

 are bounded by decreasing integrable at infinity functions.
-Indeed, the integral of the first function---which decreases itself---equals $\E\tau^{k+1}$ which is finite due to $k\le\gamma$ and finiteness of the $(\gamma+1)$st moment of $\tau$.
+Indeed, the integral of the first function---which decreases itself---is finite due to the finiteness of the $(\gamma+1-\alpha)$ moment of $\tau$.
 Concerning the second function, first notice that